Get my newest recipe via email:

 • Try it on baked potatoes instead of butter!
 Mmmmm.

 This recipe shows how to roast asparagus in the oven.
-It’s also easy to pan-roast asparagus without an oven.
+Alternatively, without an oven, you can roast your asparagus in a hot cast iron skillet on the stovetop.

 cut raw asparagus spears